 DISCLAIMER: I’m not a doctor or nutritionist.
 These suggestions shouldn’t be taken as medical or nutritional advice.
 They are only my thoughts and opinions.
 Work with your doctor or a nutritionist to build out the best nutrition plan for you.

-Stay away from sugar, juices, and sodas.
-Instead, reach for some water, lean protein such as chicken or fish, and fruits and vegetables.
+Stay away from sugar, juices, sodas, candy, and sweets.
+Instead, reach for some water, lean protein such as chicken or fish, whole grains, and fruits and vegetables.

 Lastly, make sure you eat something directly after your practice or workout.
 Ideally, this should be a small, protein-packed snack about 5 minutes or after practice.
 This helps your muscles recover better.